This is made just like the original: cut from a vintage US Army

 Russell has produced several parts in machined aluminum.
 For more info, contact him here: cambareng@hotmail.com He will cut the price if you order more than one piece.
 Prices include shipping.

-This was originally an Empire-Strikes-Back-green jetpack - but I believe it began life as one of Golden Armor's kits.
+This was originally an Empireikes-Back-green jetpack - but I believe it began life as one of Golden Armor's kits.
 It came to me in ESB green and I repainted it for ROTJ.

-Also, contact Rex for info on a fiberglass jetpack kit seen here (Thanks Arturo!)
+Also, contact Doug for info on a fiberglass jetpack kit seen here (Thanks Arturo!)

 Star Wars pre-production photo: